AdrianLThomas/AdrianLThomas.github.io/content/blog/2025-05-29/finding-an-ic-job-in-2025.md

 But, there are open jobs out there (startups, scaleups and larger orgs) - just seemingly quieter than it has been in the past.

 ## The Application Process
-Regardless of referral or application, this typically this involved submitting an up to date CV.
-However I did notice that for applications that had extra fields (e.g. specific questions or asking for a cover letter) usually invited me to interview rather than a rejection upfront.
+Regardless of referral or application, this typically involved submitting an up to date CV.
+However I did notice that for application forms that had extra fields (e.g. specific questions or asking for a cover letter) that I filled in, I was usually invited to interview rather than a rejection upfront.
 My assumption is your name lands on a spreadsheet, and if you're filling in more columns of that row you're more likely to stand out.
 Or, perhaps this feeds in to some kind of AI matching better?

 ### Using AI To Apply
 This is something I didn't do: at least, not in a heavily automated way.
 Having been using generative AI for a while now - you can usually see immediately when someone has taken something written by AI verbatim.
 I'm aware there are tools out there to apply on your behalf, but for such an early and important stage of the process it wasn't something I was willing to do.